CS126SP20/pac-man/DEVELOPMENT.md

     - Since I decided to use SQLite instead of Choreograph, I added more images of Pac-Man facing other directions (left, up, down) and added code so that Pac-Man faces the correct direction when moving
+    - Cleaned up code and added comments to files
 ---